Second Grade Arithmetics Worksheets and Games

 This is a addictive adding up puzzle.
 You will get a grid, with around the grid the totals of the columns and rows.The numbers in the middle of the grid are all mixed up.
 Place the numbers in the correct space, so that it adds up with the numbers on the outside of the grid.

-This page will create a basic crossword worksheet for grade 1, 2, or 3.
+The Arithmetic crossword puzzle maker creates a basic crossword worksheet for grade 1, 2, or 3.
 It is a puzzle with only adding and subtractions equations.
-Some values are already filled in the the puzzle.
-The students has it fill the blanks.

 Balance the scale is a great introduction to algebra for the first grade.
 The goal is to make two equations on the scale has the same outcome.